 - Parental history of affective disorder, which includes some psychoses, depression, and bipolar disorder

-of autism or as the only possible risk factors for the condition.
+However, those traits are not presented as definite causes of autism or as the only possible risk factors for the condition.
 Of course, not all babies born under those circumstances have autism or related disorders.

 'Possible Associations' Noted